DanielaSfregola/twitter4s/README.md

 ```
 client.getHomeTimeline()
 ```
-or of a given user:
+or you can get the timeline of a specific user:
 ```
 client.getUserTimelineForUser("DanielaSfregola")
 ```